MLLM-Tool/MLLM-Tool/README.md

 ## Citation

- If you find Tool-LMM useful in your research or applications, please kindly cite:
+ If you find MLLM-Tool useful in your research or applications, please kindly cite:
 ```
-@article{wang2024toollmm,
+@article{wang2024mllmtool,
-  title={Tool-LMM: A Large Multi-Modal Model for Tool Agent Learning},
+  title={MLLM-Tool: A Multimodal Large Language Model For Tool Agent Learning},
-  author={Wang, Chenyu and Luo, Weixin and Chen, Qianyu and Mai, Haonan and Guo, Jindi and Dong, Sixun and Xuan, Xiaohua (Michael) and Li, Zhengxin and Ma, Lin and Gao, Shenghua},
+  author={Chenyu Wang and Weixin Luo and Qianyu Chen and Haonan Mai and  Jindi Guo and Sixun Dong and Xiaohua (Michael) Xuan and Zhengxin  Li and Lin Ma and Shenghua Gao},
   journal={arXiv preprint arXiv:2401.10727},
   year={2024}
 }